riddhi1707/Movie-Rating-App/README.md

 # web-project
-This is the project using react and node
+This is the project using MERN